Yes, a credit check is usually carried out during the application process for a payday loan.

-If a lender runs a credit check on your name or account, this will not have any negative impact on your overall score.
+If a lender runs a credit check on your name or account, this is likely to impact your overall credit score, unless they carry out a soft check which may not impact your overall credit score.

 A credit search known as a ‘search footprint’ will appear on the applicant’s credit file after a search has been conducted and will remain there for a maximum of 12 months.

 This information is useful to other lenders, specifically if the borrower has generated an abnormal amount of credit searches in a short space of time.
 This could negatively impact their credit rating because it suggests they may be desperate for funds.

 A credit check will look at a number of items including:

 - Repayment history